Top 110+ DevOps Interview Questions and Answers for 2025

 Next Steps

-There you go, these are some of the most common DevOps interview questions that you might come across while attending an interview.
-As a DevOps Engineer, in-depth knowledge of processes, tools, and relevant technology is essential and these DevOps interview questions and answers will help you get some knowledge about some of these aspects.
+There you go; these are some of the most common DevOps interview questions you might encounter while attending an interview.
+As a DevOps Engineer, in-depth knowledge of processes, tools, and relevant technology is essential.
+These DevOps interview questions and answers will help you learn about some of these aspects.
 In addition, you must also have a holistic understanding of the products, services, and systems in place.

 As you can see, there is a lot to learn to be able to land a rewarding job in the field of DevOps—Git, Jenkins, Selenium, Chef, Puppet, Ansible, Docker, Nagios, and more.
 While this comprehensive DevOps interview question guide is designed to help you ace your next interview, you would undoubtedly perform better if you enroll in our comprehensive DevOps Engineer Training Course today.
 You can even check out our Post Graduate Program in DevOps designed in collaboration with Caltech CTME that enables you to prepare for a DevOps career.